Multiscale reverse-time-migration-type imaging using the dyadic parabolic decomposition of phase space: Discussion

+We obtained a representation of RTM in terms of a FIO associated with a canonical graph.
+We then developed a fast algorithm for solving the wave equation with a boundary source and homogeneous initial conditions using the dyadic parabolic decomposition of phase space, adapting our algorithm for the computation of the action of FIOs associated with canonical graphs \cite{AndersondHW:2012}, which is the key component of its application.
+We admit the formation of caustics.

+Our algorithm is organized by frequency boxes $\hat\chi_{\nu,k}$ following the dyadic parabolic decomposition of phase space and yields accuracy $\mathcal{O}(2^{-k/2})$ at frequency scale $k$.
+We obtain an effective one-step multiscale procedure for reverse-time continuation from the boundary for a given time interval, from $T_1$ to $t$, say.
+In this process, we can apply the imaging condition and obtain a reverse-time-migration imaging algorithm.

+While numerical illustrations have been devised here for dimension $2$, the concepts and computational procedures are valid for arbitrary dimension.

-In the presence of conjugate points, we split the time interval for reverse time continuation into a sequence of smaller time intervals and reverse time continue partial wave fields subsequently for these time intervals using the semi-group property of the RTM operator.
+In the presence of conjugate points, we split the time interval for reverse-time continuation into a sequence of smaller time intervals and reverse-time continue partial wave fields subsequently for these time intervals using the semigroup property of the RTM operator.
 Numerically, this implies one discrete wave packet transform re-decomposition of the wave fields for each transition point from one time interval to another.
-After the first semi-group re-decomposition, reverse-time continuation essentially reduces to the evaluation of the wave equation for the propagation of an initial wave field, and any of the algorithms developed in \cite{AndersondHW:2012} could be used as a computational basis.
-Here, we proposed a ``box-algorithm'' due to its favorable computational complexity and practical accuracy.
+After the first semigroup re-decomposition, reverse-time continuation essentially reduces to the evaluation of the wave equation for the propagation of an initial wave field, and any of the algorithms developed in \cite{AndersondHW:2012} could be used as a computational basis.
+Here, we proposed a ``box algorithm'' due to its favorable computational complexity and practical accuracy.